iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 ## JSON-LD representation of NIEM XML {#xml-to-json}

-This section walks through the transformation of a NIEM XML instance document into corresponding JSON-LD data.
+This section describes the translation of an example IEP (information exchange package, an XML instance document), defined by an IEPD (information exchange package description), into the corresponding JSON-LD data.
 Each section within highlights the transformation of a NIEM or XML concept into corresponding JSON-LD.
 The full source XML appears in [an appendix below](#full-example-xml).
 The resulting JSON-LD also appears in [an appendix below](#full-example-json).

-This guidance describes the translation of an IEP (information exchange package, an XML instance document) defined against an IEPD (information exchange package description).
-It walks through various aspects of the IEP and transforms the IEP to JSON-LD piece by piece.

-> Those two paragraphs could be usefully combined &mdash;@iamdrscott

 This section makes simplifying assumptions, which may not apply to every NIEM IEP.
 If your IEP is more complicated, then you may have to extend the